Skip to main content

 What to know about measurement

-We were unable to identify standardized approaches to measuring access to quality, culturally responsive curricula, although there are ongoing advances in the field.
-Of note, EdReports rates K–12 curricula based on coherence, standards alignment, and usability.
-Also useful are review rubrics, such as those published by Louisiana Department of Education, and Culturally Responsive Curriculum Scorecards were developed recently through a collaboration between researchers, parents, students, and educators in New York City.
+The field lacks a standardized approach to measuring access to quality, culturally responsive curricula, although there are ongoing advances in the field.
+Of note, a 2024 National Academies report outlined the characteristics of high-quality, equity-driven pre-K curricula and EdReports rates K–12 curricula based on coherence, standards alignment, and usability.
+Also useful are review rubrics, such as those published by Louisiana Department of Education.
 Generally, there are no applicable rubrics to rate the quality of college curricula, although Courseware in Context provides a framework for assessing the quality of digital courseware in higher education.
-However, these tools do not assess cultural responsiveness or relevance.

 Source frameworks